nhsengland/iit-infrastructure/ansible/README.rst

 and have a well understood mechanism for restoring the data.
 This is what the backup.yml playbook is for.

-The playbook will deploy all the required scripts, credentials and dependencies needed for backup and restore to occur.
+The deployment playbook will deploy all the required scripts, credentials and dependencies needed for backup and restore to occur.
 The basic modus operandi is as follows for backup: